e271828e/Flight.jl/docs/notes/design/inbound_periphery_walkthrough.md

 name resolved and no dynamic dispatch at frame top.

 **Draining** is that swap-and-apply.
-It is the single point where the periphery's proposals become the frame's slot constants, and everything after it — the sweep, the boundaries, the published snapshot — is a pure function of the drained batches.
-That purity is what makes the **input trace** (the per-frame sequence of device-tagged drained batches, plus the header's initial state, slot values and per-writer schemas) a complete record: replay feeds the same batches to the same drain and gets a bit-identical trajectory.
+It is the single point where the periphery's proposals become the frame's root-input constants, and everything after it — the sweep, the boundaries, the published snapshot — is a pure function of the drained batches.
+That purity is what makes the **input trace** (the per-frame sequence of device-tagged drained batches, plus the header's initial state, root-input values and per-writer schemas) a complete record: replay feeds the same batches to the same drain and gets a bit-identical trajectory.
 One retention detail ([D-176][d-176]): **every** drained batch is converted at the drain into sparse (position ⇒ value) pairs against the writer's schema, so